legend-exp/ZeroNuFit.jl/docs/src/toys.md

 }
 ```

-The implementation of a discovery sensitivty study has not been carried on.
+The implementation of a discovery sensitivity study has not been carried on.